railsbridgesd/railsbridgesd/README.md

 1. Switch to Ruby 2.4.0 with the Ruby version manager of your choice (this should happen automatically from the `.ruby-version` file)
 2. Create an environment config file: `cp .env.sample .env`
-3. Update `.env` with credentials for:
+3. Update `.env` variables:
-   - Gmail account information (for sending email)
+   - GMAIL_USERNAME   - with your gmail username
+   - GMAIL_PASSWORD   - with your gmail password
+   - MAILCHIMP_KEY    - with your MailChimp API key
+   - MAILCHIMP_LIST   - with your MailChimp List ID
-   - Date for next RailsBridge event (example: `2017-04-21`)
+   - NEXT_RAILSBRIDGE - with your next RailsBridge event date (2017-04-21)
 4. `bundle install`

 ### Launch the app